 An Enterprise-owned device for general-purpose business use entails a significant degree of Enterprise control over configuration and software inventory.
 Enterprise administrators use an MDM product to establish policies on the mobile devices prior to user issuance.
 Users may use Internet connectivity to browse the web or access corporate mail or run Enterprise applications, but this connectivity may be under significant control of the Enterprise.
+The user may also be expected to store data and use applications for personal, non-enterprise use.
 The Enterprise administrator uses the MDM product to deploy security policies and query mobile device status.
 The MDM may issue commands for remediation actions.

-Enterprise-owned device for specialized, high-security use
+• Enterprise-owned device for specialized, high-security use